Get Your 100% FREE Quotation

 End Plate

 A steel end plate is a flat, typically rectangular, metal piece fixed to the end of structural beams or columns.
 It features pre-drilled holes for bolts to pass through, facilitating secure connections with other structural elements.
+This straightforward and robust component is vital for ensuring a structure’s strength and stability.

 End Plate Connection

 End plate connections are a method used in structural engineering to join beams or columns.
 It involves affixing an end plate, to the end of a structural member.
 Aligning pre-drilled holes and connecting bolts through the holes ensuring a secure connection.
+This technique is favoured for its sturdiness, simplicity, and adaptability in various structural configurations.

 Moment Connection